react-native-community/directory/README.md

 ---

-> __Note:__ If your package is within a monorepo on GitHub, eg: https://github.com/expo/expo/tree/main/packages/expo-web-browser, then the name, description, homepage, and topics (keywords) will be extracted from package.json for that subrepo.
-GitHub stats will be based on the monorepo, because there isn't really another option.
+> **Note** If your package is within a monorepo on GitHub, eg: https://github.com/expo/expo/tree/main/packages/expo-web-browser,
+> then the name, description, homepage, and topics (keywords) will be extracted from `package.json` for that subrepo.
+> GitHub stats will be based on the monorepo, because there isn't really another option.

 ## How do I run my own version locally?